-US and Vietnam get a friendship upgrade
+US denies Cold War with China in historic Vietnam visit

 Just last week, state media reported Vietnamese fishermen's claims that a Chinese coastguard ship had fired a water cannon at their boat near the contested Paracel Islands.

-But Vietnam does not want to break up with China to be friends with the US, says Le Hong Hien.
+But Vietnam does not want to break up with China to be friends with the US, says Le Hong Hiep.

 "In Vietnam's calculation, enhanced ties with the United States should not lead to a deterioration in its relationship with China.
 We are already seeing some indications that Vietnam may even be receiving President Xi soon," he added.